European shares set for weekly drop after China devalues yuan

 Both the Euro STOXX 50 and FTSEurofirst remain up around 10 percent since the start of 2015, as economic stimulus from the European Central Bank props up the region's stock markets.

-Morgan Stanley equity strategists said investor sentiment could also be boosted if investors interpreted China's yuan devaluation as a precursor to more action from Beijing to bolster China's economic growth.
+Morgan Stanley equity strategists said investor sentiment could also be boosted if investors interpreted China's yuan devaluation as a precursor to Beijing's doing more to bolster China's economic growth.

 "Any indications that China may introduce a wider stimulus program could shift sentiment from risk-off to risk-on as investors consider the potential for better global growth," Morgan Stanley's strategists wrote in a note.